Dates/TimeAugust 3 –August 8, M, T, W, Th, F, S, 9:00am – 4:00pm

 LocationKerry Hall 114, 710 East Roy St, Seattle, WA

-The price of this class is $395.00.
+The price of this course is $450.00

 The Rock Project: Being in a Band affords middle and high school students, ages 12-17, who have played guitar, bass, drums and/or keyboards for six months or longer an opportunity to go beyond the basics and learn what it takes to be in a band.
 Students will learn fundamental skills, with particular emphasis on original composition and songwriting instead of purely academic lessons.
 A number of guest artists will perform and share with the students their experiences as professional musicians.
 We will explore renowned guitar and bass player Carol Kaye's methods for fusing jazz training into rock music.
-Ms. Kaye has recorded over 10,000 recordings and countless number one hits in the 60s and 70s including The Beach Boys’ “Good Vibrations” and on Phil Spector's “wall of sound” recordings.
-The workshop culminates with a Friday evening concert featuring performances by participants for supportive family and friends.
+Ms. Kaye has recorded over 10,000 recordings and countless number one hits in the 60's and 70's including The Beach Boys'Good Vibrations and on Phil Spector's Wall of Sound recordings.
+The workshop culminates with a Saturday concert featuring performances by participants for supportive family and friends.

 Who should enroll?